-The library collection includes publications with product reviews, such as Consumer Reports, Wired, and others.
+The library collection includes magazines with product reviews, such as Consumer Reports and Wired.

-To find product reviews in the library, go to the search box on the library homepage and search for your product or product type, i.e. “coffee makers” (see search tips tutorial).
+To find product reviews, use the search box on the library homepage.
+Search for your product or product type, i.e. “coffee makers” (see search tips tutorial).

 Once in OneSearch, limit the search results by adding the keyword “reviews” to the search box or specifying “Reviews” as the Source Type (limits to product reviews, book reviews, film reviews, etc.).
 You can narrow the search results further by limiting the publication date to the last few years.

 Another great place for product research is Wirecutter, which is owned by the New York Times.
 “Wirecutter is a list of the best gear and gadgets for people who want to save the time and stress of figuring out what to buy.
 Whatever sort of thing you need—tableware or TV or air purifier—we make shopping for it easy by telling you the best one to get…our recommendations are made through vigorous reporting, interviewing, and testing by teams of veteran journalists, scientists, and researchers.
 Consider us a best-of list for everyday things; a curated gallery filled with only interesting, useful objects; a thank-you note to the designers and engineers who create the stuff that makes our lives better; a geeky friend with next-level research skills who tests everything they buy so you don’t have to.
 The point is to make buying great gear quickly easier so you can get on with living your life.”